MrunalThaware/open-ios/README.md

 ## Let's Start Programming now

 SDK operates in two different modes Sandbox and Production mode.
-During the developement you always want to use the Sandbox mode. once you are done with your App development you can switch to production mode .
+During the developement you would always want to use the Sandbox mode. once you are done with your App development you can switch to production mode .

 To operate in Sandbox mode you need to change the `BaseUrl` from MerchantConstants.h to